 When judging the potential of a particular asset, many people get hung up on the price.
 ‘Hey, this token looks really cheap right now, let’s grab it and watch it rise!’

-To illustrate this point, let’s imagine we’ve got a new token, LexiCoin (sorry for the namejack, but it’s my blog post, so I’m naming the coin).
+To illustrate this point, let’s imagine we’ve got a new token, EuclidCoin (sorry for the namejack, but it’s my blog post, so I can do what I like).

-Now let’s image LexiCoin’s market cap is only GBP £10: this means there are only 1,000 coins in circulation.
-In this case, by investing in LexiCoin, we can make a significant difference to the price.
+Now let’s imagine EuclidCoin’s market cap is only GBP £10: this means there are only 1,000 coins in circulation.
+In this case, by investing in EuclidCoin, we can make a significant difference to the price.

 As a follow-up to this, it’s worth considering the diluted market cap as well as the current market cap.
-The diluted market cap is particularly relevant to those assets that are partially locked: it shows what the market cap would be if all the locked supply was released.
-This gives us something of a steer on what the market cap, and price, may go to.
+The diluted market cap is particularly relevant to those assets which are partially locked: it shows what the market cap would be if all the locked supply was released.
+This kind of gives us a future steer on what the market cap, and price, may go to.

 Other points to consider